JonNotJohn440/ReadMe_Generator/README.md

-# ReadMe Generator test
+# ReadMe Generator
   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description

-  This is a test of my ReadMe generator
+  This is a demonstration of my ReadMe Generator

   ## Table of Contents